wp-plugins/page-specific-menu-items/trunk/readme.txt

 == Changelog ==

 = 1.6 (2015-4-21) =
-* Added option to easily select and disselect menu items
+* Added option to easily select and deselect menu items
 * Compatible with wordPress version 4.2

 = 1.4.4 (2014-6-3) =